Site-directed mutagenesis in Arabidopsis using custom-designed zinc finger nucleases

 ABSTRACT

 Site-directed mutagenesis in higher plants remains a significant technical challenge for basic research and molecular breeding.
-Here, we demonstrate targeted-gene inactivation an endogenous gene Arabidopsis using zinc finger nucleases (ZFNs).
-Engineered ZFNs stress-response regulator, the ABA-INSENSITIVE4 ( ABI4 ) gene, cleaved their recognition sequences specifically vitro, ZFN genes driven by heat-shock promoter were introduced into genome.
-After induction, mutations with deletion substitution generated via ZFN-mediated cleavage observed somatic cells at frequencies as high 3%.
-The homozygote mutant line zfn_abi4-1–1 exhibited expected phenotypes, i.e., ABA glucose insensitivity.
-In addition, was applied to DNA repair-deficient plant, atku80 .
-We found that lack of AtKu80, which plays role end-protection dsDNA breaks, increased error-prone rejoining frequency 2.6-fold, end-degradation.
-These data approach can be used efficient production precision reverse genetics.
+Here, we demonstrate targeted-gene inactivation for an endogenous gene in Arabidopsis using zinc finger nucleases (ZFNs).
+Engineered ZFNs for a stress-response regulator, the ABA-INSENSITIVE4 ( ABI4 ) gene, cleaved their recognition sequences specifically in vitro, and ZFN genes driven by a heat-shock promoter were introduced into the Arabidopsis genome.
+After heat-shock induction, gene mutations with deletion and substitution in the ABI4 gene generated via ZFN-mediated cleavage were observed in somatic cells at frequencies as high as 3%.
+The homozygote mutant line zfn_abi4-1–1 for ABI4 exhibited the expected mutant phenotypes, i.e., ABA and glucose insensitivity.
+In addition, ZFN-mediated mutagenesis was applied to the DNA repair-deficient mutant plant, atku80 .
+We found that lack of AtKu80, which plays a role in end-protection of dsDNA breaks, increased error-prone rejoining frequency by 2.6-fold, with increased end-degradation.
+These data demonstrate that an approach using ZFNs can be used for the efficient production of mutant plants for precision reverse genetics.

 SUPPLEMENTAL MATERIAL